petsc/petsc/doc/changes/dev.rst

 .. rubric:: Configure/Build:

 - Add support for external-packages to prefer tarball download for regular use - as currently all packages  prefer git clones.
 MPICH is a package using this feature.
 Here MPICH tarball will be downloaded for regular use.
 However on providing ``--download-mpich-commit=main`` option - configure download and builds from MPICH git repository
+- Add support for external package SLATE, optional dependency for STRUMPACK
+- Add support for external package ZFP, optional dependency for STRUMPACK
+- Add support for external package ButterflyPACK, optional dependency for STRUMPACK

 .. rubric:: Sys: